Sairina009/OSD_SOURCE_CODE/README.md

         sudo cp -r /path/to/OSD_SOURCE_CODE/* /var/www/html/od        -----(change the path of OSD_SOURCE_CODE in this line) Save the file.

-    3. Update your board ip address in the update_ws_ip.sh file loacted in the install folder. cd /OSD_SOURCE_CODE/install vi update_ws_ip.sh new_ip_address="your_desired_ip_address"                      ------(change "your_desired_ip_address" with your board's ip address)
-        Save the file

-    4. Make the file executable:
+    3. Make the file executable:
         chmod +x setup.sh
         Run this script: While running it will ask for password enter system's password.
         ./setup.sh